Click on one of the links above or on one of the green symbols on the map below to go to information about that particular facility.

 Originally constructed between 1950 and 1954, the Klickitat Hatchery was funded under the federal Mitchell Act of 1938 as mitigation for effects of hydropower development and operation.
 It is the centerpiece of artificial propagation activities in the Klickitat subbasin, and is used at least in part to rear and release spring and fall Chinook and coho salmon.
 In addition, steelhead smolts are released annually directly into the lower Klickitat at several locations downstream of the Klickitat Hatchery.
 On June 2, 2003, a Memorandum of Understanding (MOU) was completed that describes the operational responsibility of the Klickitat Hatchery and the Lyle Falls and Castile Falls fishways between the WDFW and the Confederated Tribes and Bands of the Yakama Nation (YN).
 In May of 2006, the Yakama Nation officially assumed responsibility for the operation of the Klickitat Hatchery.

-YKFP Co-manager response to Federation of Fly Fishers' May 2011 article in "The Osprey" newsletter (August 16, 2011)
+YKFP Co-manager response to Federation of Fly Fishers' May 2011 article in "The Osprey" newsletter

 Castile Falls Fishway

 Recently, the Castile Falls Fishway was renovated to bring it into compliance with NOAA Fisheries' fish passage standards and facilitate anadromous fish passage to habitats in the upper subbasin.
 From 2003-2005, work was completed on the two fishway tunnels within the Castile Falls complex.
-Improvements to were approved by NOAA Fisheries in 1999 under special appropriations to the Mitchell Act to perform major maintenance activities after the severe 1996 flood, which caused damage to several fishways in the Pacific Northwest.
-Construction activities were completed in summer 2005, opening access, blocked for over 40 years, to over 50 miles of habitat in the upper Klickitat to salmon and steelhead.
+Improvements were approved by NOAA Fisheries in 1999 under special appropriations to the Mitchell Act to perform major maintenance activities after the severe 1996 flood, which caused damage to several fishways in the Pacific Northwest.
+Construction activities were completed in summer 2005 opening access, blocked for over 40 years, to over 50 miles of habitat in the upper Klickitat to salmon and steelhead.

-Design improvements consist of conversion from a pool-weir style fishway to a vertical slot fishway to allow passage over a wider range of river flow conditions and to reduce maintenance needs.
+Design improvements consist of conversion from a pool-weir-style fishway to a vertical slot fishway to allow passage over a wider range of river flow conditions and to reduce maintenance needs.
 Project engineers and biologists have measured improved flow, attraction flow and energy dissipation factor (EDF) within the weir--all of which meet current criteria for fish passage.

 Castile Falls Fishway #4/5 Drawings